Karthik99999/pmd-gen/README.md

 ## Developing

-Once you've created a project and installed dependencies with `bun install` (or `npm install`), start a development server:
+Once you've created a project and installed dependencies with `bun install`, start a development server:

 ```bash
 bun run dev